 Sage X3 (Enterprise Management) Supporting Compliance with GDPR

 GDPR stands for General Data Protection Regulation and is a European regulation passed on May 25, 2018 that describes the rules that companies must comply with to protect personal data.
 Non-compliance could cost companies dearly.
-Sage X3 (now Sage Enterprise Management) provides tools to help with compliancy.
-In this post, we’ll go over the tools that support compliancy with GDPR in Sage X3 (now Sage Enterprise Management) and review other important information you need to know as relates to GDPR and your Sage application.
+Sage X3 (Sage Enterprise Management) provides tools to help with compliancy.
+In this post, we’ll go over the tools that support compliancy with GDPR in Sage X3 (Sage Enterprise Management) and review other important information you need to know as relates to GDPR and your Sage application.

 Supporting Compliance with GDPR